-- What is a person’s ability to metabolize neurotransmitters
+- What is a person’s ability to metabolize neurotransmitters/

-- How are the detoxification and anti inflammatory mechanisms of the body functioning
+- How are the detoxification and anti-inflammatory mechanisms of the body functioning

 In past times herbs were being used with the scientific methods of that time.
 The science of that time was based on various observations of symptoms that people went through when ill.
-In China illnesses were caused because of an imbalance of Qi, the vital life energy.
-Various herbs and acupuncture was meant to balance Qi in various organs.
-Similarly Ayurveda looks at Doshas and how it predisposes people to certain conditions based on their constitutions.
+In China, illnesses were caused because of an imbalance of Qi, the vital life energy.
+Various herbs and acupuncture were meant to balance Qi in various organs.
+Similarly, Ayurveda looks at Doshas and how it predisposes people to certain conditions based on their constitutions.
 Greco-Roman and Western herbalism looks at heat, cold, dampness, or dryness in the body with various illnesses.
 Each herb was divided into categories based on its properties.
 And based on the presentation of a person a set of herbs were used to alleviate symptoms.
 These herbal treatments have been refined over a period of thousands of years.
-In fact there is evidence of use of herbs by humans in the Paleolithic age.
+In fact, there is evidence of the use of herbs by humans in the Paleolithic age.
 That is 60,000 years ago.

 A holistic system of medicine consists of an approach that takes any particular system as a part of the whole body.
 So when a herbal remedy is being made for someone with abdominal pain, it becomes very important to pay attention to the headache and the lack of energy that might present.
 Once all of the systems or dysfunctions are addressed can a person start to heal.
 Just taking away the abdominal pain without focusing on the whole person, in the eyes of the herbalist only results in symptom resolution and not true healing.